Dried blood spot: Principle

-The reason for stability of DNA, RNA or protein could be attributed to the fact that the biological material binds to the matrix of the filter paper and the process of drying excludes water which is an important factor necessary for protease or nuclease to act.
+The reason for the stability of DNA, RNA or protein could be attributed to the fact that the biological material binds to the matrix of the filter paper and the process of drying excludes water which is an important factor necessary for protease or nuclease to act.
 Binding of the biological material also binds several inhibitors which may interfere with various nucleic acid amplification methods.